 Egypt and Mohammed Ali by James St. John, an 1834 account by a visiting Welsh journalist, includes a briefdescription of the mostly Greek slave-boys kept as catamites in Cairo.

 The initiation of André Gide is his own account of his first sexual experiences in Tunisia and Algeria in 1893-5.

 Lord Alfred "Bosie" Douglas's Adventures in Algeria, 1895 are recounted from the primary sources.

-The Oasis of Siwa in 1947-8, by Robin Maugham is one of several accounts of the pederasty practised in that remote part of Egypt, where it flourished on a par with heterosexuality and man/boy weddings were common.
+Notes on the People of Siwah by Walter Cline and The Oasis of Siwa in 1947-8, by Robin Maugham are two of several accounts of the pederasty practised in that remote part of Egypt, where it flourished on a par with heterosexuality and man/boy weddings were common.

 D. Drew & J. Drake, in their Boys for Sale.
 A Sociological Study of Boy Prostitution (New York, 1969) give accounts of boy prostitution in Algeria and Morocco from the 17th century, Egypt from the 19th century, and the Near East, mostly Mecca, The Lebanon, Syria, Turkey and Iran from 1945.

 In the same book, An American initiated in war-time Naples, 1943-67 includes a first-hand account of sex in the boy-brothels of Tangier in 1943.